Vatssss/Medals-Predictor/README.md

 # Medals-Predictor
-We'll use data from historical Olympic games (120 years of Olympic history: athletes and results)
+Using data from historical Olympic games (120 years of Olympic history: athletes and results)

 We'll try to predict how many medals a country will win based on historical and current data.